 HAV spreads primarily by fecal-oral contact and thus may occur in areas of poor hygiene.
-Waterborne and food-borne epidemics occur, especially in developing countries.
+Waterborne and food-borne epidemics occur, especially in countries that do not have adequate and effective water treatment and sanitation facilities.
 Eating contaminated raw shellfish is sometimes responsible.
 Sporadic cases are also common, usually as a result of person-to-person contact.

 Fecal shedding of the virus occurs before symptoms develop and usually ceases a few days after symptoms begin; thus, infectivity often has already ceased when hepatitis becomes clinically evident.